NSLS-II-SRX/NSLS-II-SRX.github.io/_build/html/_sources/staff.rst.txt

         * Move in the horizontal mirror.
 Check that the mirror is flat and set to zero.
 Move to middle of the X-ray beam.
         * Pitch the vertical mirror to 3 mrad.
 Translate the mirror down by 0.63 mm.
         * Pitch the horizontal mirror to 3 mrad.
 Translate the mirror outboard by 0.15 mm.
         * Check that the focused beam can be seen by the Merlin and the VLM is not blocking the focused beam.
-VLM positions June 2021 (X, Y, Z) = (-0.090, -0.380, -1.357)
+VLM positions January 2022 (X, Y, Z) = (0.332, -3.730, 0.196)
     #.
 Put in the diving board.
 Look for the fiducial marker patterns (Pt/Cr, 50 nm) with 5 μm wide horizontal and vertical features on the very edge.
     #.
 Use the VLM and fluorescence signal to roughly align the X-ray position cross-hair.
     #.
 Start with the vertical focus alignment:
         * Run a knife-edge scan across a line to get an initial beam size. ``RE(nano_knife_edge(nano_stage.sy, -10, 10, 0.2, 0.1))``
         * If the beam size is greater than 1 μm, move the coarse Z by 500 μm and look for a smaller beam size.
 Be aware line features will move horizontally when changing coarse Z.
         * Repeat until the beam size is smaller than 1 μm.
         * Run the slit-scan script.
 Here we as scanning the sample from -8 to 8 μm to move across the Pt line.
 The JJ slits are set to a gap of 0.1 mm and scanned a total of 1 mm centered around the beam center.
-Some of the knife-edge scans will not hit the mirror, so these scans will need to be excluded from the final analysis. ``RE(slit_nanoflyscan(nano_stage.sy, -8, 8, 0.1, 0.05, jjslits.v_trans, 3.01, 4.01, 0.1, jjslits.v_gap, 0.1))``
+Some of the knife-edge scans will not hit the mirror, so these scans will need to be excluded from the final analysis. ``RE(focusKB('ver'))``
-        * Run the calculation for alignment. ``slit_nanoflyscan(scan_id_list=np.linspace(startid, stopid, numscans), slit_range=np.linspace(jjslit_start, jjslit_stop, numscans), interp_range=[2, 3, 4, 5, 6, 7, 8, 9, 10], orthogonality=False)``
+        * The slit-scan script will perform a calculation with ``orthogonality=False`` and ignoring the first and last scans.
+If further adjustment is needed, you can manually run the ``slit_nanoflyscan_cal`` function.
         * The script will show a plot of the Pt line center and report some values.
 In particular, pay attention to the defocus amount.
 Move the sample by the defocus amount using the coarse Z stage.
         * Run another knife-edge scan to make sure the focus improved.
         * Run the slit-scan script and calculation again.
 Hopefully upon calculation, the defocus amount is small (< 100 μm) and the curve is relatively flat.
 In that case, change the orthogonality flag to True and run the calculation again.
 Otherwise, repeat until the defocus amount is small.